 - Dark under-eye circles

-Additionally, Northwest Face uses the VBeam to treat bright red matted blood vessels caused by radiation buns during breast cancer treatment.
+Additionally, Northwest Face uses the VBeam in the Greater Seattle area to treat bright red matted blood vessels caused by radiation buns during breast cancer treatment.
 The VBeam is also used for treating severe acne along with photodynamic therapy and for treating warts that don't respond to usual therapy.

 Treatment with the VBeam has the added benefit of skin rejuvenation.
 The VBeam is most effective for light skin (types I, II and III)